seanchristians/lab/infrastructure/backends/README.md

-# Bootstrap the AWS IAM and S3 Resources for Terraform State Management
+# Terraform Backend Providers

-This project sets up the basic resources required to manage Terraform state from S3 without another provider like Spacelift.
+This project sets up the basic resources required to manage Terraform state without another provider like Spacelift.

+## AWS S3

-The intent is to create just enough that authentication can be passed from a manual AWS login to an IAM role assumed with the GitHub Actions OIDC token.
-That IAM role will also give Terraform all the necessary permissions for AWS.
+The intent with s3 is to create just enough that authentication can be passed from a manual AWS login to an IAM role assumed with the GitHub Actions OIDC token.

+This IAM role is quite limited: it has full IAM permissions, but only enough s3 permissions to work with the bucket that stores the state file.